Wapity/DeepBIM/NN/README.md

 To train :
 python train.py

-To predict new heating and cooling : python test.py
+To predict new heating and cooling : put the new values to predict in test.csv python predict.py